Yunuuuu/eheat/README.md

 ## gganno

-Both `gganno` and `gganno2` perform identical functions, but `gganno` is not compatible with direct integration with `ComplexHeatmap::Heatmap`.
-In such cases, only an empty annotation region can be added.
-On the other hand, `gganno2` can be seamlessly combined with both `ComplexHeatmap::Heatmap` and `ggheat`, although legends will not be extracted.

-The same with `ggheat`, the essential parameter of `gganno` is also `ggfn`, which accepts a ggplot2 object equipped with a default data and mappings established by `ggplot(data, aes(.data$.x (or .data$.y)))`.
+The same with `ggheat`, the essential parameter of `gganno` is also the `ggfn`, which accepts a ggplot2 object equipped with a default data and mappings established by `ggplot(data, aes(.data$.x (or .data$.y)))`.
 The original matrix will be converted into a data.frame with another 3 columns added:

+`gganno` can be seamlessly combined with both `ggheat` and `ComplexHeatmap::Heatmap`, although legends will not be extracted in the later case.

 - `.slice`: the slice row (which = “row”) or column (which = “column”) number.